cheminfo/eln-docs/docs/includes/ctfile/README.md

-# Description of molfile and sdf file
+# Description of molfile and sdf format

 [Official specifications](ctfile.pdf)